 Recommended Add Selects files and other items to be attached.
-A file selection box is displayed allowing the user to select the desired files to attach.
-The default button in the file selection box is prompted with a file selection dialog box for indicating where in the file system the attachments are to be saved.
-When multiple attachments are selected, the name field is inactive and the current names of the attachments are used as the name of the new file.
-This menu item is active only when one or more attachments are selected.
+A file selection box is displayed allowing the user to select the desired file box is displayed allowing the user to select the desired files to attach.
+The default button in the file selection box is